-7.2 Good Business Governance
+7.3.
+Good Business Governance (33 points total)

-Recalling Value 2: Businesses should operate in an open, transparent, and accountable manner for the equitable benefit of all Nunavummiut, the following allocation criteria will be considered:
+Recalling Value 2: Businesses should operate in an open, transparent, and accountable manner for the equitable benefit of Nunavummiut, the following allocation criteria will be considered:

-- 7.2.0 Mandatory Materials: The following materials are required to be included in your Application for Allocation in order to be scored on any part in section 7.2.
-Failure to include mandatory materials will result in a score of 0 for section 7.2 - 7.2.0a: Current Business plan (see Appendix A for complete Business Plan Materials) - 7.2.0b: Previous Business Plan - 7.2.0c: Provide copies of the most recent audited financial consolidated income statement, balance sheet and cash flow statements, and a copy of the audited financial statements from the previous year (see Appendix A for items required in the audited financial statement).
+Mandatory Materials for Business Governance: The following materials are required to be included in your Application for Allocation in order to be scored on any part in Section 7.3.
+Failure to include mandatory materials for Business Governance will result in a score of 0 for Section 7.3, Good Business Governance.

+- Current Business plan (see Appendix A for complete Business Plan Materials) - Previous Business Plan - Provide copies of the most recent audited financial consolidated income statement, balance sheet and cash flow statements, and a copy of the audited financial statements from the previous year (see Appendix A for items required in the audited financial statement).

-7.2.1.
-Demonstrate Proper Board and Governance Structure (2 points total)
+7.3.1 Demonstrate Proper Board and Governance Structure (5 points).

-7.2.1a.
-Provide an organogram (organizational chart) and with Board structure; (Include all divisions, subsidiaries, joint ventures and partnerships specifying (where applicable) legal structure, province/territory/country of registration, percentage ownership, etc.) (1 point)
+7.3.1a.
+Provide an organogram (i.e., an organizational chart) with Board structure; (include all divisions, subsidiaries, joint ventures and partnerships specifying (where applicable) legal structure, province/territory/country of registration, percentage ownership, etc.).

-structure, province, territory, country or registration, percentage ownersmp, et (1 por .110 Provide a max 2 page summary describing the org chart and legal filings [eg; Shareholder Register, Unanimous Shareholder Agreement, etc. filed with the Nunavut Legal Registry Dept. as well as the Canada Business Corp Act], any limitations placed on any part of the structure (e.g. LLPs) / 1
+Provide a max 2-page summary describing the org chart and legal filings[e.g.; Shareholder Register, Unanimous Shareholder Agreement, etc.filed with the Nunavut Legal Registry Dept. as well as the CanadaBusiness Corp Act], any limitations placed on any part of the structure(e.g. LLPs).1 point possible: $1 = \text{ provided all materials listed above in 7.3.1a including legalregistration.<math>0 = \text{did not provide all materials listed.}$

-1 point possible: 1= provided all materials listed in 7.2.1a including legal registration, 0=did not provide all materials listed 0-did not provide an materials fisted 7.2.1b.
-Provide Board TOR (terms of reference) and appointment (position of n the Board and other positions held), company and board by-laws 1 point possible: 1= provided all materials listed in 7.2.1b, 0=did not provide all materials listed /1 7.2.1c.
-Illustrate and detail how the company/organization has obtained the evnerience and management capacity to establish/run a successful fishing enterprise. experience and Identify 5 key personnel and how they are capable of running a successful enterprise.
-3= Clear, well documented evidence that key personnel are capable of executing the proposed business plan.
+7.3.1b.
+Provide Board TOR (terms of reference) and appointment (position on the Board and other positions held), company and board by-laws.

+$\frac{1 \text{ point possible:}}{1 = \text{provided all materials listed above in 7.3.1b.}}$ 0 = did not provide all materials listed /1

+7.3.1c.
+Illustrate and detail how the company/organization has obtained the experience and management capacity to establish/run a successful fishing enterprise.

+Identify 5 key personnel and how they are capable of running a successful enterprise.
+3 points possible: 3 points = clear, well-documented evidence that key personnel are capable of executing the proposed business plan.
 CVs, resumes, or other evidence must be included.
-1= Some evidence that key personnel are capable of executing the proposed business plan.
-CVs, resumes, or other evidence must be included. /3 - 4-4-1) 7.2.2.
-Demonstrate holding the adequate number of Board meetings.
-(3 point s totai) 7.2.2a.
-Demonstrate holding of quarterly or bi-annual Board meetings depend ing on business size, as per your shareholder agreement or by-laws \mathcal{E} Provide the dates, locations, and list of attendees for all board meetings held within the last 12 months.
-1 point possible: 1= provided all materials listed in 7.2.2a, 0=did not provide all materials listed Note: Teleconference meetings are eligible, if referencing shareholder agreement instead of by-laws, include a copy of the shareholder agreement. /1 7.2.2.b.
-Provide meeting minutes from most recent Board meeting (must be w ithin the last calendar year) 1 point possible: 1= provided all materials listed in 7.2.2b 0=did not provide all materials listed /1 , - 7.2.2c.
-Provide a list of the applicant company/group's Board of Directors, their affiliations and/or company positions 1 points possible: 1= provided all materials listed in 7.2.2c, 0=did not provide all materials listed /1 L U=010 NOT Provide all materials listed
+1 = some evidence that key personnel are capable of executing the proposed business plan.
+CVs, resumes, or other evidence must be included.
+0 = insufficient evidence to demonstrate key personnel are capable of executing the proposed business plan.
+[No 2 point option] /3

+7.3.2.
+Demonstrate holding the adequate number of Board meetings (3 points).

+7.3.2a.
+Demonstrate holding of quarterly or bi-annual Board meetings depending on business size, as per your shareholder agreement or by-laws.

+Provide the dates, locations, and list of attendees for all Board meetings held within the last 12 months.
+1 point possible: 1 = provided all materials listed above in 7.3.2a.
+0 = did not provide all materials listed.
+[Notes: Teleconference meetings are eligible as Board meetings.
+When referencing shareholder agreement instead of by-laws, include a copy of the shareholder agreement.]

+7.3.2b.
+Provide meeting minutes from most recent Board meeting (must be within the last calendar year).

+1 point possible:

+1 = provided all materials listed above in 7.3.2b.

+0 = did not provide all materials listed. /1

+7.3.2c.
+Provide a list of the applicant company/group's Board of Directors, their affiliations and/or company positions.

+1 point possible:

+1 = provided all materials listed above in 7.3.2c.

+0 = did not provide all materials listed. /1